-In the play, Willy Loman’s boss Howard thinks of the wire recorder as a domestic plaything, but at the time it was marketed as more reliable for taking dictation than human employees (who sometimes took breaks or called in sick).
+In the play, Willy Loman’s boss Howard thinks of the cutting-edge device as a domestic plaything, but at the time it was marketed as more reliable for taking dictation than human employees (who sometimes took breaks or called in sick).
 The machines were loud and prone to snags, and executives preferred the prestige that came with having a personal assistant.

 When I started working as a contract writer for an engineering school when I was about 21, right after I got my BA, my boss would hand-write his correspondence on a legal pad, and his executive assistant/receptionist would type up a draft.
-He would mark up the pages, she would retype them, and so on, until he was satisfied and signed the letter, which she would then put in an envelope and mail.
+He would mark up the pages, she would retype them and hand him a fresh printout, and so on, until he was satisfied and signed the letter, which she would then put in an envelope and mail.

 There were also huge filing cabinets of clippings and biographies.
 He would give her names of people whose files he wanted, she would bring them to his desk.
 When he was finished, he would put the files in an “out” tray, and she would refile them.
 Very early on, Rhonda explained the filing system to me, which I understood as a cue that she expected me to pull my own files myself.
 But while we were talking, Mark came out of his office and showed me where to put used files when I was finished with them so that they could be refiled.
 (Clearly he didn’t want the new guy misfiling anything.)